-While the Saturn might not have been able to keep up with the Sony Playstation in terms of 3D gameplay, Sega’s 32-bit powerhouse cleaned house with it’s 2D muscle.
+While the Saturn might not have been able to keep up with the Sony Playstation in terms of 3D gameplay, Sega’s 32-bit powerhouse cleaned house with it’s 2D muscle (Check out our breakdown of PS1 Strengths and Weaknesses vs N64 and Sega Saturn).
 The 2D fighter genre is essentially the best demonstration of the Saturn’s 2D capabilities.

 The Sega Saturn is truly one of the best systems to own for fighting fans, but when you combine it with Sega’s next console, the Dreamcast, and its jaw-dropping fighter library, you will find yourself in brawler heaven.
 But for now, lets see what Sega’s 32-bit machine has to offer…